risan/oldblog/about.md

 ---
 Hi, my name is Risan Bagja Pradana 👋

-I'm from Indonesia and I'm passionate about coding and open-source community.
+I'm from Indonesia.
+I'm passionate about coding and open-source community.
 I enjoy spending time writing clean, readable, and well-tested code.

-You can checkout my open-source projects on my [Github profile](https://github.com/risan).
+Checkout my open-source projects on my [Github profile](https://github.com/risan).
 You can also reach me at [risanbagja@gmail.com](mailto:risanbagja@gmail.com).

 Thanks for visiting!